ibm-cloud-docs/cis/cache.md

 # Caching concepts
 {: #caching-concepts}

-This document contains some concepts and definitions related to caching and how it affects your {{site.data.keyword.cis_full}} deployment.
+This document contains some concepts and definitions that are related to caching and how it affects your {{site.data.keyword.cis_full}} deployment.
 {: shortdesc}

 ## What is caching?
 {: #what-is-caching}

-Caching is the process of storing files on our edge servers, which we do for the purpose of improving the response time when serving those files to customers.
-By storing the files closer to the customers, we can decrease the time it takes for the data to stream across the network, which commonly is called the **latency**.
+Caching is the process of storing files on the edge servers, which is done to improve the response time to serve those files to customers.
+By storing the files closer to the customers, you can decrease the time that it takes for the data to stream across the network, which commonly is called the _latency_.

-Cached files have a specified expiration time, **Time-to-live (TTL)** after which they are purged from the cache.
-It also is possible to purge files from the cache manually.
+Cached files have a specified expiration time, called Time-to-live (TTL), after which they are purged from the cache.
+It is also possible to purge files from the cache manually.
 After files are removed from the cache, {{site.data.keyword.cis_short_notm}} goes back to your origin server to reload your files and update the cache with the latest versions.

 A deeper explanation of the cache settings and your caching options is located in the [Caching and Page Rules](/docs/cis?topic=cis-use-page-rules-with-caching) section.

 ### Cached content
 {: #what-content-is-cached}

-By default, we cache **static files**, which include many types of image and text files (non-HTML files).
-This only includes files from your websites and not third party resources from social networking sites, etc. Also, we currently do not cache by MIME type.
+By default, {{site.data.keyword.cis_short_notm}} caches static files, which include many types of image and text files (non-HTML files).
+The cache includes only files from your websites and not third-party resources from social networking sites, for instance.
+Also, {{site.data.keyword.cis_short_notm}} currently does not cache by MIME type.

 ### Caching HTML
 {: #how-do-i-cache-html}

-We do not cache HTML files by default because we do not consider them to be static; however, if static HTML can be clearly distinguished from dynamic HTML it is possible to cache HTML files [using the Page Rules feature](/docs/cis?topic=cis-use-page-rules).
+{{site.data.keyword.cis_short_notm}} does not cache HTML files by default because they are not considered to be static.
+However, if static HTML can be clearly distinguished from dynamic HTML it is possible to cache HTML files by [using the Page Rules feature](/docs/cis?topic=cis-use-page-rules).

 ## Default caching behavior
 {: #default-cache-behavior}

 {{site.data.keyword.cis_short_notm}} caches static content depending on where your visitors come from, which {{site.data.keyword.cis_short_notm}} data center your visitors reach, and how often visitors request a resource at the specific data center.

-{{site.data.keyword.cis_short_notm}} only caches a resource within the {{site.data.keyword.cis_short_notm}} data center that serves the request and doesn’t cache:
+{{site.data.keyword.cis_short_notm}} caches only resources within the {{site.data.keyword.cis_short_notm}} data center that serves the request and doesn’t cache the following:

-- off-site or third-party resources (for example, Facebook and Flickr)
+- Off-site or third-party resources (for example, Facebook and Flickr)
-- content hosted on unproxied DNS records
+- Content that is hosted on unproxied DNS records

 By default, {{site.data.keyword.cis_short_notm}} respects the origin web server’s cache headers in the following manner unless overridden by an edge cache TTL page rule: